s-abdullah/WebApp/README.md

 Need to add installed application to settings.py of the project. (from apps.py in the installed project)

 Add a base.html file for repeated code in HTML cuz DRY

+CSS and Javascript files need to in a directory called static